Environment

 Key trends within environment

 The greater Christchurch region has undergone a period of unprecedented environmental change as a consequence of the Canterbury earthquake sequence, which began on 4 September 2010.
 Some of the immediate impacts on the environment included substantial damage to land; damage to and substantial losses of dwellings, commercial properties, and workplaces; considerable disruption to transport systems; and the loss of sports, recreation, cultural and leisure facilities.
+More than a decade on from the devastating 2010 and 2011 earthquakes, many of the rebuild projects are now complete, and the city now has a (largely complete) modern, more compact and functional central city.

-Overall, a large proportion of greater Christchurch respondents to the Canterbury Wellbeing Survey is satisfied with the available community facilities.
-There has been a statistically significant increase in satisfaction with the ease of access to suitable transport, between the 2018 and 2019 Canterbury Wellbeing Surveys (most notably in Christchurch City, as well as in Waimakariri District).
-The alcohol licence density in greater Christchurch in 2016, was lower than for New Zealand as a whole, across the three main licence types: on-licences, off-licences, and club licences.
-However, time-series data are not yet available for this indicator.
-Gambling machine density reduced markedly in greater Christchurch immediately following the Canterbury earthquakes (mainly due to the loss of premises).
-However, the decline has flattened in recent years, and gambling machine density in greater Christchurch is now broadly in line with the density across New Zealand overall.
+Previously, the alcohol licence density in greater Christchurch was lower than for New Zealand as a whole, across the three main licence types: on-licences, off-licences, and club licences (2016).
+However, the alcohol licence density in Christchurch City has increased in 2019 (time series data for New Zealand overall are not yet available for this indicator).
+Gambling machine density reduced markedly in greater Christchurch immediately following the Canterbury earthquakes (mainly due to the loss of premises), however, the decline has flattened in recent years (unchanged since 2020), and gambling machine density in greater Christchurch is now broadly in line with the density across New Zealand overall.
+Further, gambling machine spending per 10,000 population aged 15 years and over decreased slightly between 2021 and 2022.
+Air quality is an area in which substantial improvements have been made.
+The number of high-pollution days (PM10 exceedances per year) has generally decreased within the three airsheds (geographical areas) in greater Christchurch since 2008.

 Key equity issues within environment